hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-bm-hlm-cloud.md

 ## Boot the baremetal nodes

-Before starting the HLM cloud installation, boot PXE-boot the [required number of baremetal servers] for cloud deployment using DHCP and cobbler service running on HLM VM.
+Before starting the HLM cloud installation, boot PXE-boot the [required number of baremetal servers](/helion/openstack/carrier/support-matrix/helion/#baremetal) for cloud deployment using DHCP and the Cobbler service running on HLM VM.

+For each baremetal system:

-a.
-In iLO, set boot order to hard-disk and set one time option to network and press reset.
+1. In iLO, set the boot order to `hard-disk` and set the one time option to `network` and click **Reset**.

-b.
-Once networking and partitioning is chosen, it should boot up with hlinux image and IP address provided by DHCP Cobbler running in HLM VM.
+	The system should boot up with an hlinux image and IP address provided by DHCP Cobbler running in HLM VM.

-c.
-In this exercise, 5 baremetal nodes are provisioned.
-Controllers - 3 , Compute - 2
-d.
-Login credentials for baremetal nodes – root/iforgot
+2. Log in to each system when the start-up process is completed using the following default credentials:

+		Username:root
+		Password: iforgot

+3. Make sure you can access each baremetal system from the KVM host using password-less SSH.

+		ssh <IP_Address>

+## Configure the HLM cloud

+Once all of the baremetal systems are configured and running, you can install the HLM cloud.

 To configure the HLM cloud:

-1. Change to the following directory:
+1. On the KVM host, change to the following directory:

 		cd /cg-hlm/hlm-build